MaxRego/CodeSamples/README.md

 CodeSamples
 ===========

 Not all this code is object oriented, but this is a pretty good cross section of the work that I have done over the past few years.
+The longest weighted path code and the module analysis code is the most recent work that I have done.

 Max Rego